baigelbytes1/baigelbytes/content/about.md

 I will eventually start using affiliate links at the end of articles and maybe poems.
 I haven't quite decided yet.

+## Socials:

+Feel free to follow me on Instagram, Threads and Twitter.
+I post at least once a day in the morning with a motivational quote or a lesson I'm learning or have just learnt from life.

+Links to my socials are just below and can also be found at the bottom of every blog post I write.

+If you want daily motivation through example then head on over now.

 <br>